shvbsle/React-Jupyter-Viewer/README.md

 # React-Jupyter-Viewer

+## IMPORTANT!!!!
+I'm looking for contributors.
+I noticed that quite a lot of developers find this tool useful and at the same time I feel guilty that I cannot devote enough time to this project due to personal committments.
+Please reachout in case anyone wants to contribute!

 ### Use jupyter notebooks as a blog
 The only reason why I am creating this component is to be able to publish my .ipynb notebooks on my GitHub pages as blog post.
 I have too many notebooks lying around with my programming notes.
 I'm too lazy to boot a ipython kernel to view one of my notebooks.
 Hence, this component.